HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 - Students often generate their own general concepts or definitions from context (that is how we learn to speak) – but this doesn't provide enough clarity to analyze and correctly answer the questions.

 - Medical terminology and equations are very precise – being "close enough" often isn't sufficient.
+A "general idea" of a definition often leads to choosing a similar but incorrect answer.

 - Knowing the exact definitions and equations very well also increases exam speed, allowing more time for analytical questions.